paulkarpenko/us-code-ui/uscode/title-20-education/chapter-044-career-and-technical-education.md

 (2) **Prohibition on alteration of grant amount** — The amount of any grant for which tribally controlled postsecondary career and technical institutions are eligible under this section shall not be altered because of funds allocated to any such institution from funds appropriated under [section 13 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section13&num=0&edition=prelim).

-(3) **Prohibition on contract denial** — No tribally controlled postsecondary career and technical institution for which an Indian tribe has designated a portion of the funds appropriated for the tribe from funds appropriated under [section 13 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section13&num=0&edition=prelim), may be denied a contract for such portion under the Indian Self-Determination and Education Assistance Act [[25 U.S.C.
+(3) **Prohibition on contract denial** — No tribally controlled postsecondary career and technical institution for which an Indian Tribe has designated a portion of the funds appropriated for the Tribe from funds appropriated under [section 13 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section13&num=0&edition=prelim), may be denied a contract for such portion under the Indian Self-Determination and Education Assistance Act [[25 U.S.C.
 5301](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5301&num=0&edition=prelim) et seq.] (except as provided in that Act), or denied appropriate contract support to administer such portion of the appropriated funds.

 **(g) Complaint resolution procedure** The Secretary shall establish (after consultation with tribally controlled postsecondary career and technical institutions) a complaint resolution procedure for grant determinations and calculations under this section for tribally controlled postsecondary career and technical institutions.